 How much does it cost for a cremation in Georgia?

-This is the primary question that many families turn to the Internet to answer.
-And in many cases, is an important decision when families are governed by a budget in making funeral arrangements.
+Many families turn to the Internet to answer this primary question, which is often an important decision when families are governed by a budget in making funeral arrangements.

-Cremation has become the preferred option in recent years and now accounts for almost 60% of all dispositions.
+Cremation has become the preferred option in recent years and now accounts for just over 60% of all dispositions.
 It offers a much more affordable funeral alternative and also offers more flexibility.

-The average cost of a full cremation service with a ceremony is $5,020.
-Whereas a simple direct cremation can be conducted for just $895.
+The average cost of a full cremation service with a ceremony is $5,020, while a simple direct cremation can be conducted for just $895.

-Direct cremation is the option chosen by families who just want a ‘no fuss’ disposition.
+Direct cremation is the option chosen by families who want a ‘no fuss’ disposition.
 The funeral home or crematory provides no services or ceremonies.
-The deceased is collected and cremated; the cremated remains are returned to the family or next of kin.
+The deceased is collected and cremated, and the cremated remains are returned to the family or next of kin.

 The DFS Memorials network of affordable cremation service providers reports that 80% of cremations conducted are indeed direct cremations.